iAnonymous3000/opensource-contribution-guide/README.md

 - **Explore the Codebase**: Navigate through the directory structure and code files.
 - **Run the Project**: Use the software to understand its functionality.
 - **Ask Questions**: Don't hesitate to seek clarification from the community.
+- **Review Design Documents**: Look for any architectural diagrams or design docs.

 ### Internationalization and Cultural Sensitivity

 - **Language Clarity**: Use clear and simple language to overcome language barriers.
 - **Time Zones**: Be mindful of global time differences when communicating.
 - **Cultural Awareness**: Respect diverse backgrounds and practices.
+- **Inclusive Language**: Use gender-neutral and culturally sensitive language.

 ## Making Your Contribution